 Your humble servant’s earlier comment that Woody may have cause to rejoice about what appears to be metallurgical malfeasance may cause some Gentle Readers to wonder if I am mad as a sack of owls; Perhaps my most excellent aluminum-foil skull cap (the one with purty curly copper wires) malfunctioned permitting those icky inter-dimensional aliens’ mind-control waves to leak through.

-Like our absent drama queen, I too was devastated when first faced with a manifestation of the Mystery of the Brittle Blade, but I can explain why it may be sign of a blessing instead of a curse.
+Like our absent drama queen, I too was devastated when first faced with a manifestation of the Mystery of the Brittle Blade many years ago, but I can now explain why it may be sign of a blessing instead of a curse.
 It’s elementary dear Watson.
 But I think it best to provide some background and explain some time proven solutions before presenting the good news.
 Steak before ice-cream, you see.

 I beg the indulgence of knowledgeable Gentle Readers who feel insulted by the lack of temperature curve drawings and jargon such as “pearlite,” “martensite” and “ austentite,” and ask them to understand that, while this blog is focused primarily on informing our professional Beloved Customers, many Gentle Readers require a less technical explanation.
 Simple hospitality demands that your humble servant make an effort to provide useful insight to a wide range of Gentle Readers.
 As a dude wearing a skirt and sandals in a movie once said: “ Are you not entertained?”